-For a typical dwelling a single sump is likely to have an influence over an area of approximately 250m2, or for a distance approximately 15m from the sump.
+For a typical dwelling a single sump is likely to have an influence over an area of approximately 250m2, or for a distance of approximately 15m from the sump.
 However, obstructions below the floor slab may reduce effectiveness.
-Because of a potential risk of spillage avoid locating a sump adjacent to an open flued combustion appliance such as an open fire or boiler which draws air from the room for combustion.
+Care should be taken to avoid locating the sump near to an open flued appliance such a an open fire or boiler drawing air from a room to prevent the risk of spillage.
+To minimise noise the fan should be placed as far from occupied rooms as possible.

-Care should be taken when breaking out to avoid damaging concealed services, e.g. electricity cables, water mains, central heating pipes and gas and oil supply pipes.
+Care should be taken when breaking out to avoid damaging steel reinforcement or concealed services such as electricity cables or water pipes.